prixladi/rescues/README.md

 ### `docker-compose up`

-Runs production-ready containers with configuration specified in [/docker-compose.yml](docker-compose.yml).
+Runs production-ready containers with the configuration specified in [/docker-compose.yml](docker-compose.yml).

 ## Images from app